arkeldi/SoftwareMaterialSciences/README.md

 4. Extensometer (refer desktop: C:\\Program Files (x86)\MTS 793\Help in the 793 Tuning and
 Calibration handbook)

-Dataq’s proprietary software to read the values from a thermocouple is already installed and works as expected.
+Dataq’s proprietary software to read the values from a thermocouple was already installed and works as expected.
 However, that gives us no flexibility and is rather cumbersome to log the temperatures separate to the other values-namely force/stress applied by the hydraulic frame and the stain or elongation of the stain gauge measured by the extensometer.

 Within the Dataq software there was a way to get the temperature readings directly, but I was not sure if they provide drivers that would enable us to directly read the temperature.

+The solution is to write Python code to read and store values from the DAQ.
+The expected raw input will be multichannel because there are two terminals per thermocouple and multiple thermocouples.
+The raw output is two potentials.
+The potential difference across two terminals of a thermocouple correspond to the temperature measured across the thermocouple junction.

 Putting it all together: